c3riz88/flowrida/README.md

 # flowrida
-Keep the flow with your shared resources
+Keep the flow with your shared resources :
+- Manage concurrency between processes into a single pipe.
+- Processes sont autmatiquement consommés.
+- Chain entry call stack.